JoeRaetano/mysite/README.md

 mysite
 ======

 This is assignment3 for COSC557.
+Read the wiki for the full assignment.